pimusicbox/mopidy-websettings/README.rst

 ----------------------------------------

 - Added YouTube and local support (on or off)
-- Writing the config is more stable
+- Writing the config is more reliable
 - Enabled YouTube, SomaFM, Local, Internetarchive, Podcast by default when not in ini-file (the default of the extensions)

 v0.1.2